mmistakes/minimal-mistakes/_portfolio/portfolio5.md

 We provide an alternative implementation of the model, and all the resources to run it, including how to extract and process wikirelations data (according to this [paper](https://dl.acm.org/doi/10.1145/3309547))

-This code uses the [stokcnet dataset](https://github.com/yumoxu/stocknet-dataset)
+This code uses the [stocknet dataset](https://github.com/yumoxu/stocknet-dataset)

 {% include gallery caption="-" %}